pkurogerjs/sigcomm_2019/travel_grant.md

 **The applicant’s letter should be based on <a href="{{site.baseurl}}/files/travel_grant/2019_Sigcomm_Travel_Grant_Application_Form.pdf" target="_blank">this template</a> and include the following sections:**

-1. An explicit identification of (a) the applicant’s current country of study or work, (b) academic status (student, postdoc, or junior faculty member), (c) whether the applicant qualifies for a GeoDiversity Travel Grant (see above), and (d) whether the applicant would like to be considered for the N2Women travel grant.
+1. An explicit identification of (a) the applicant’s current country of study or work, (b) academic status (student, postdoc, or junior faculty member), (c) whether the applicant qualifies for a GeoDiversity Travel Grant (see above), and (d) whether the applicant would like to be considered for the N2Women Chris Edmondson-Yurkanan travel grant and N2Women travel grant.

 2. Whether the applicant is the presenter of a paper, or has submitted a poster or demo; and whether the applicant has applied for the ACM Student Research Competition (SRC);